Voter FAQs - Election Day

 For some elections, such as the Presidential Preference Election, state law mandates that the county only have half the normal number of polling sites since the state is paying for the election.
 This requires that almost every polling site be combined with one or more other polling locations.

 How do I determine where my polling place is for this election?

-The Division of Elections or the jurisdiction conducting the election will generally send a sample ballot prior to election day that will include your polling place for this election.
+The Elections Department or the jurisdiction conducting the election will generally send a sample ballot prior to election day that will include your polling place for this election.
 This information generally appears on the front of the sample ballot on the same page as your address.
-The Division of Elections also routinely sends a polling place notification card approximately 10 days prior to election day that will also include your polling place.
+The Elections Department also routinely sends a polling place notification card approximately 10 days prior to election day that will also include your polling place.

 I have moved but I forgot to update my voter registration.
 Can I go to the polling place for my old address to vote?

 No. State law requires that you go to the polling place assigned to your new address.
 You should call the Recorder’s Office at 724-4330 to find the polling place for your new address.
 You can also go to the Recorder’s website, www.recorder.pima.gov and click on the link for “Poll/Voter Info” and enter your new address.
 This will provide you with the correct polling location.